anderscederberg11/PlanIt/README.md

 - Considers sustainability and affordability while keeping the overall layout simple.

 ## Packages installed
-- Installing three.js, using spline for our WOW factor
+- Installing three.js for our WOW factor